 Al Jazeera spoke to a number of individuals which might be pioneering UAS utilization in Africa,Â together with a spokesperson from Zipline, the corporate that's delivering blood to hospitals and blood transfusion facilities throughout Rwanda utilizing particular supply UAS.

 Al Jazeera additionally spoke to 2 Sudanese inventors who've spent years constructing Sudan’s first “flying robotic farmer”â€”a UAS that may plant timber, improve harvests and scale back crop injury.

 Lastly, Al Jazeera spoke to the director of the Nigerian Pure Historical past Museum.
 In Nigeria, UAS are getting used to collect aerial info to assist archeologists uncover Nigeria’s previous.

 GreenSight Agronomics receives waiver from FAA for BVLOS UAS operations

 UAS providers and agricultural intelligence supplierÂ GreenSight Agronomics has introduced

 that on Dec.
 15 of final yr, it was granted a waiver from the FAA to function its UAS past visible line of sight (BVLOS).

-With this waiver, GreenSight, which supplies every day monitoring providers at top-5 agrochemical firm check websites, golf programs, and farms, will be capable of function its UAS remotely from its Boston command middle.
+With this waiver, GreenSight, which offers day by day monitoring providers at top-5 agrochemical firm check websites, golf programs, and farms, will be capable of function its UAS remotely from its Boston command middle.
 The waiver nonetheless requires an area visible observer, although.